 My Butterfly Bush Looks Dead

-Butterfly plants not leafing out in the spring is a common complaint, and not necessarily a sign of doom.
+Butterfly plants not leafing out in the spring is a common complaint, but it’s not necessarily a sign of doom.
 Just because they can survive the winter does not mean they will come bouncing back from it, especially if the weather has been particularly bad.
 Usually, all you need is a little patience.

 Even if the other plants in your garden are beginning to produce new growth and your butterfly bush is not coming back, give it some more time.
 It may be long after the last frost before it begins to put out new leaves.
 While your butterfly bush dying may be your biggest worry, it should be able to take care of itself.